MasaoFujii/pg_transport_table/README.md

     FROM pg_database
     WHERE datname = current_database();
     ```
+    - If the results are not the same, you need to prepare the temporary server again so that they become the same.
 1. Install the functions to use for transporting the tables, by executing pg_transport_table.sql, in both production and temporary servers if not installed yet.
 For example,
     ```
     [prod] $ psql -f pg_transport_table.sql
     [temp] $ psql -f pg_transport_table.sql
     ```
-1. Make pg_visibility contrib module available in the temporary server, by executing ```CREATE EXTENSION```.
+1. Make pg_visibility contrib module available in the temporary server if not yet, by executing ```CREATE EXTENSION```.
 For example,
     ```
     [temp] $ psql
     =# CREATE EXTENSION pg_visibility;